bscotch/rumpus-ce/README.md

 This project supports unauthenticated requests (for those Rumpus CE endpoints that allow for that) and Delegation Key-authenticated requests.
 Delegation Keys provide well-defined and extremely limited access to Rumpus accounts, so that players can hand keys over to unofficial 3rd parties without having to worry *too* much about privacy and security issues.
 Delegation Keys are created via Rumpus [account settings](https://beta.bscotch.net/account).

+Users opt into different sets of permissions when they create delegation keys -- if there is a mismatch between what is allowed by a delegation key and what you're trying to do, you'll get back `403` statuses from your request.

 ## Installation

 To use directly in the browser via CDN: